 Whether you're building your own home ceramics studio or just want to cut down on the amount of time you're spending not creating beautiful works of art, knowing the proper ways to prepare to throw clay can greatly reduce the mess and mishaps of ceramics-making.

 Installing Proper Drainage

 One of the biggest issues for in-home ceramics projects is that cleaning off excess clay down the sink can clog your drains.
 For this reason, before you even think about centering clay on the ceramic's wheel, you should make sure you install the proper drainage system for the sink you plan to use when cleaning up your gear.

-Fortunately, there are a number of relatively inexpensive and easy-to-install clay sink traps on the market currently, or you can even build one yourself.
-In any case, you definitely want to get one of these before you start making ceramics in your home, though, cause the cost of unclogging clay from home plumbing is much higher than a simple sink trap.
+Fortunately, there are a number of relatively inexpensive and easy-to-install clay sink traps on the market, or you can even build one yourself.
+In any case, you definitely want to get one of these before you start making ceramics in your home because the cost of unclogging clay from home plumbing is much higher than a simple sink trap.

 02 of 06

 Once you've ensured cleanup won't mess up your plumbing, the next thing you'll want to do to prepare doesn't involve clay at all.
 It may seem like a small detail, but the truth is that making sure your fingernails are clipped as short as possible will avoid multiple problems while throwing.